530-283-3747

 To ensure that your piles are chipped:

-• Build neat piles with all cut ends facing toward the street
+• Build neat piles with all cut ends facing toward the street or where the chipper will be operated

 • Make sure that your piles contain no rocks, metal, mud, poison oak, scotch broom, vines, blackberries, or building materials